edmondburnett/twitter-text-python/README.rst

 ---------

  * 2013/2/11 1.0.0.2 released to PyPI
- * 2013/4/?
-1.0.1 new working version, adding comma parse fix (thanks https://github.com/muckrack)
+ * 2013/6/1 1.0.1 new working version, adding comma parse fix (thanks https://github.com/muckrack), used autopep8 to clean the src, added a shortlink expander

 Tests